 - Remove and disassemble the BEM, and either replace the starter cut relay, or clean the starter cut relay terminals and resolder the relay pins on the PCB.
 Read this tutorial on how to repair the BEM for more information.

-It is important to note that a J3 Chip can not fix this specific issue as it is related to the BEM not the ECU.
+It is important to note that a J3 Chip can not fix the starter cut as it is related to the BEM not the ECU.

 Smartlock Fuel Cut – Engine cranks, but does not start